tc39/proposal-temporal/docs/duration.md

 For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).

 No conversion is ever performed between years, months, days, and other units, as that could be ambiguous depending on the start date.
-If you need such a conversion, you must implement it yourself, since the rules can depend on the start date and the calendar in use.
+If you need such a conversion, use the `round()` method, and provide the start date using the `relativeTo` option.

 Adding a negative duration is equivalent to subtracting the absolute value of that duration.